qctrl/.github/CONTRIBUTING.md

 ## Submitting an Issue

+If you are a member of Q-CTRL please submit new issues/bugs to the appropriate Jira project.
+If you are extenal to the company:

 1. In the repository navigation, click "Issues"
 1. Click "New issue"
 1. Choose "Bug Report" to create a report to help us improve or "Feature